Bogdan-Branzaniuc/Tundorul/README.md

 ### Home Page
 * #### Welcome section
 ![welcome-section image](https://res.cloudinary.com/dgzv7gan8/image/upload/v1685363582/home-welcome_sphhjg.png)
-* A welcome message and an Iframe that is linked to Tundorul's live on Twitch showing Offline while there's no live streams
+* A welcome message and an Iframe that is linked to Tundorul's live on Twitch showing Offline while there's no live stream
 * #### Schedule section
 ![schedule-section image](https://res.cloudinary.com/dgzv7gan8/image/upload/v1685363521/home-schedule_yaaemt.png)
 * This schedule is retrieved from Twitch and stored in an .ics file which then is rendered in html
 * there is a JS file that builds the countdown timer and updates the clock every second
 * The website updates the Schedule every 6 hours to determine if any changes were made in the Original Schedule on Twitch
+* ** /// BUG ALERT //// **
+* The Js file is not yet configured to take into acount the user's current time if they are in a different timezone than the App's server.
+* There also seems to be a little counting issue in the code since there is 60 minutes and 23 seconds left, instead of 4 hours and 23 seconds.
 * #### Rules section
 ![rules-section image](https://res.cloudinary.com/dgzv7gan8/image/upload/v1685363521/home-rules_lxwx2g.png)
 * Comunity Rules